Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 What makes Candy Dialogue Engine a great choice for any game and for developers of any experience level, is the fact that it never gets more complicated than your own project.

-• For basic needs, Candy Dialogue Engine is as simple as can be and essentially holds your hand: all the standard dialogue features are straightforward, working as you’d usually expect, and default UI elements are provided so you can use the engine straight out-of-the-box.
+• For basic needs, Candy Dialogue Engine is as simple as can be and essentially holds your hand: all the standard dialogue features are straightforward, working as you’d usually expect, and default UI elements are provided so you can use the engine out-of-the-box.

 • For more advanced features, learn-as-you-go: focus only on the features you use and ignore the rest.
-When you start configuring things to your needs, Candy Dialogue Engine guides you without restraining you beyond reason.
+When you start configuring things to fit your needs, Candy Dialogue Engine guides you without restraining you beyond reason.

 Documentation is provided for every feature and option, and the engine logic is a fine-tuned machine.
 If something ever feels hard, it’s probably because you’re trying to do something hard.